MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-ssas.md

 | 2016 |Standard SKU or higher |

 * Cell level formatting and translation features aren't supported.
 * Actions and named sets aren't exposed to Power BI.
-You can still connect to multidimensional cubes that also contain Actions or named sets and create visuals and reports.
+You can still connect to multidimensional cubes that also contain actions or named sets and create visuals and reports.

 ## Next steps